ykavya613/Water_Quality_Prediction_AICTE/README.md

 - Used supervised machine learning for multi-target regression
 - Built a pipeline using `MultiOutputRegressor` with `RandomForestRegressor`
 - Evaluated the model using appropriate regression metrics
+- Deep learning architecture using LSTM networks for temporal pattern recognition
+- Multi-variate prediction of 12 critical water parameters simultaneously
+- Real-time visualization dashboard for monitoring and alert generation
 ---

 ## Technologies Used